Stevecmd/terraform-beginner-bootcamp-2023/journal/week0.md

 This will run a plan and pass the changeset to be execute by terraform.
 Apply should prompt yes or no.

-If we want to automatically approve an apply we can provide the auto approve flag eg. `terraform apply --auto-approve`
+If we want to automatically approve an apply we can provide the auto approve flag eg. `terraform apply --auto-approve` or `tf apply --auto-approve`

 #### Terraform Destroy

 `teraform destroy`
-This will remove / delete / destroy the resources in the current terraform configuration.
+This will remove / delete / destroy the resources in the current terraform configuration or `tf destroy --auto-approve`.

 ##### Tip
 You can use the auto approve flag to skip the approve prompt when running terraform commands eg. `terraform apply --auto-approve`